Fania Mindell

-Fania Esiah Mindell (December 15, 1894July 18, 1969) was an American feminist, activist, and theater artist.
+Fania Esiah Mindell (December 15, 1894July 18, 1969) was an American feminist, activist, and theater artist best known for her role in co-founding one of the first birth control clinics in the United States.

 Life and career

 Mindell was born in Minsk, Russia on December 15, 1894 to Jewish parents.
 She emigrated to Brooklyn, New York in 1906 with her parents and family, and became a US citizen in 1919.
 She was an accomplished artist, and became a set and costume designer for Broadway theaters in New York.
-She translated dramatic materials from Russian to English including her version of Maxim Gorky's play, "Night Lodging", which was performed at the Plymouth Theater in 1920.
+Notably, she designed costumes for Uncle Vanya.
+In addition to her design work, she translated dramatic materials from Russian to English including her version of Maxim Gorky's play, "Night Lodging", which was performed at the Plymouth Theater in 1920.
 Edward G. Robinson was among the performers.
 Fania was also the proprietor of Little Russia, a small boutique in Greenwich Village, just off Washington Square which featured curios from Russia, but her true passion was for feminist and progressive causes.

-As a young political activist in 1916 she met the now famous feminist Margaret Sanger and her sister Ethel Byrne.
-Together, the three women opened the first birth control clinic in the United States in Brooklyn known as the "Brownsville Clinic" (after the Brownsville section of Brooklyn in which it was located).
-The clinic caused an immediate sensation in the press, getting national attention, and all three women were arrested and tried for "distributing obscene materials".
+Mindell's most significant contribution to social innovation was through her involvement in the birth control movement, introducing a new model of accessible and community-based reproductive healthcare and education.
+As a young political activist in 1916 Chicago, she met the now famous feminist leaders Margaret Sanger and her sister Ethel Byrne.
+She arranged for Sanger to speak to 1500 stockyard workers in Chicago, using her repression in Russia as fuel to forward the feminist movement.
+After this, the women took this fight to New York, where they led a campaign of civil disobedience in order to create more access to birth control.
+As a Jewish woman, Mindell led the conversation with local Jewish communities and translated for them in order to spread information.
+After spreading the word door-to-door and translating information into different languages to reach more New Yorkers, they decided to open a clinic in one of Brooklyn's "poorest neighborhoods and one with a large immigrant population".
+While wealthy women were sometimes able to access reproductive health services, working-class women almost never had access to these resources.
+The clinic directly addressed a systemic gap in healthcare and education that disproportionally affected women in marginalized communities.